paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 -   Application pollution: this pollution is present in areas where the pollution due to other equipment is present, for example an engine of a vehicle; for space applications, this pollution is not relevant except for some equipment close to thrusters;

--   Protection level: the protection is linked to the ability of humidity to infiltrate in the EEE components; as humidity is not present in space, the protection level is considered as "hermetic".
+-   Protection level: the protection is linked to the ability of humidity to infiltrate in the {term}`EEE` components; as humidity is not present in space, the protection level is considered as "hermetic".

 So, pollution could be considered as "low" and protection level as "hermetic" for any electronic equipment in satellites except for some specific cases, such as the launch phase when humidity and chemical pollution are present.
 The chemical stresses are required for the reliability prediction of some electromechanical components such as fuses and connectors.